ArkaneMoose/BuzzLock/README.md

 <H5> Authentication Methods </H5>

-For ultimate security, we enforce a two factor authentication system in which users can unlock the door by combining two out of three different authentication methods: swiping a card, entering a pin and coming into range with a recognized bluetooth device.
-Users can change their authentication methods any time they access the system.
+For ultimate security, we enforce a two factor authentication system in which users can unlock the door by combining two out of three different authentication methods: swiping a card, entering a pin, and coming into range with a recognized Bluetooth device.
+Users are permitted to change their authentication methods any time they access the system.

 <H5> Permissions system </H5>

-For finer granularity in who is able to use the system, we came up with a permission system.
-There are currently 3 possible permission levels a User may have:
+For finer granularity in who is able to use the system, we have a permission system.
+There are currently 3 possible permission levels a user may have:

 - **NONE:** Cannot unlock the door or access the options menu, but their information is stored in the database.
 - **LIMITED:** Can unlock the door and access the options menu, but cannot change other user's information.
-- **FULL:** Can unlock the door, access the user management system and change any user's information.
+- **FULL:** Can unlock the door, access the user management system, and change any user's information.

 The first user to initialize the system receives a FULL permission level.
 Subsequent users receive NONE permissions by default, though an administrator can later upgrade a user's permission level.